Lake Kuorevesi

 Lake Kuorevesi (Kuorevesi) is a medium-sized lake in Finland.
 It is situated in the municipalities of Mänttä-Vilppula and Jämsä (formerly Kuorevesi) in the Central Finland region.
 The lake is part of the Kokemäenjoki basin.

-The lake drains into the Lake Ruovesi in the west and the lake Keurusselkä drains into it from the north.
+The lake's main inflow is lake Keurusselkä, which drains into Kuorevesi from the north.
+Kuorevesi in turn drains into the Lake Ruovesi in the west.